Beginners’ Guide to Forex Day Trading Strategies and Styles

 Segregated Client Funds

-Reputable regulated brokers are required to hold client funds in segregated accounts, kept entirely separate from the broker’s own operating capital.
+Many financial regulators require licensed brokers to segregate eligible client funds from company operating funds, subject to applicable jurisdictional rules.
 This means that even if the broker faces financial difficulty, your money is protected.
 Non-regulated brokers have no such obligation.

 Negative Balance Protection and Compensation Schemes